Rapper Tory Lanez charged with felony assault in Megan Thee Stallion shooting

 The charges arrive after a harrowing few months for Megan, who, despite her immense popularity, faced cruel jokes about the shooting after it was first publicized online.
 On July 17, she tweeted about how Black women “are so unprotected” and often think of others before themselves: “It might be funny to y’all on the internet and just another messy topic for you to talk about,” she continued, “but this is my real life and I’m real life hurt and traumatized.”
 Her message resonated with many Black women, according to The Post’s Bethonie Butler, who wrote that they might “recognize her treatment as a representation of the vitriol they often encounter when they are victims of violence.”

 Megan, 25, has continued to advocate for the safety of Black women, most recently as the musical guest on this past weekend’s episode of “Saturday Night Live.”
-During her performance, she called out Kentucky Attorney General Daniel Cameron in a message that appeared on the wall behind her, criticizing how his office handled the Breonna Taylor case, in which the officers who shot Taylor were not charged with homicide.
+During her performance, she called out Kentucky Attorney General Daniel Cameron in a message that appeared on the wall behind her, criticizing how his office handled the Breonna Taylor case, in which the officers involved in Taylor’s death were not charged with homicide.

 “We need to protect our Black women and love our Black women, because at the end of the day we need our Black women,” Megan said while performing “Savage.”
 “We need to protect our Black men and stand up for our Black men, because at the end of the day, we’re tired of seeing hashtags of our Black men.”